How service teams are reinventing the customer experience

 - Support agents rely on Slack as a knowledge repository, quickly searching through channels and pinging cross-functional partners to find answers to customer questions

-- Service leaders integrate key services into Slack, like Salesforce Service Cloud and Zendesk, to create a single centralised system for customer support and ticket resolution
+- Service leaders integrate key services into Slack, like Salesforce Service Cloud and Zendesk, to create a single centralized system for customer support and ticket resolution

 Real results at top companies